It is a reproductive technology used mainly for infertility treatments; it is also known as fertility treatment.

-Assisted reproduction technology (ART) is the technology used to achieve pregnancy in procedures such as fertility medication, in vitro fertilization and surrogacy.
+Assisted reproduction technology (ART) is used to achieve pregnancy through fertility medication, in vitro fertilization, and surrogacy.

-It mainly belongs to the field of reproductive endocrinology and infertility, and may also include intracytoplasmic sperm injection (ICSI) and cryopreservation.
+It mainly belongs to reproductive endocrinology and infertility, including intracytoplasmic sperm injection (ICSI) and cryopreservation.

-Some forms of assisted reproduction technology are also used with respect to fertile couples for genetic reasons (genetic diagnosis prior to implantation).
+Some forms of assisted reproduction technology are also used concerning fertile couples for genetic reasons (genetic diagnosis before implantation).

-With assisted reproduction technology, the process of sexual intercourse is overlooked and fertilization of the oocytes occurs in the laboratory environment (ie, in vitro fertilization).
+With assisted reproduction technology, sexual intercourse is overlooked, and fertilization of the oocytes occurs in the laboratory environment (i.e., in vitro fertilization).

-In the USA UU., Centers for Disease Control and Prevention (CDC), which is required as a result of the 1992 Fertility Clinic Success and Certification Rate Act to publish annual success rates of Assisted Reproduction Technology in US Fertility Clinics UU
+In the USA UU., the Centers for Disease Control and Prevention (CDC), which is required due to the 1992 Fertility Clinic Success and Certification Rate Act, to publish annual success rates of Assisted Reproduction Technology in the U.S. Fertility Clinics U.U.